openstack/freezer/README.rst

 which it uses to actually schedule the job, while the rest of the parameters are substantially opaque.

-It may also be useful to use the "-c" parameter to specify the client-id that the scheduler will use when interacting with the API.
+It may also be useful to use the ``-c`` parameter to specify the client-id that the scheduler will use when interacting with the API.

 The purpose of the *client-id* is to associate a job with the scheduler instance which is supposed to execute that job.

-A single openstack user could manage different resources on different nodes (and actually may even have different freezer-scheduler instances running on the same node with different local privileges, for example), and the client-id allows him to associate the specific scheduler instance
+A single OpenStack user could manage different resources on different nodes (and actually may even have different freezer-scheduler instances running on the same node with different local privileges, for example), and the client-id allows him to associate the specific scheduler instance